 Working with Offline Files from FileCloud Desktop for macOS

-After you make files and folders available offline, you can perform any of the regular Mac finder actions on them, and the changes are synchronized with the copies in FileCloud.
+After you make files and folders available offline, you can perform any of the regular Finder actions on them, and the changes are synchronized with the copies in FileCloud when you go back online.

-For example, in the following procedure, a downloaded file is edited from the finder.
-The Activities tab of FileCloud Desktop immediately lists the action as a modification of the file, but when it synchronizes with the copy in FileCloud, the Live tab of FileCloud desktop shows an upload because to sync, the file is uploaded to FileCloud (and overwrites the existing file).
+For example, in the following procedure, a downloaded file is edited from the Finder while the user is offline.
+When the user goes back online, the Activities tab of FileCloud Desktop lists the action as a modification of the file, and the Live tab of FileCloud Desktop shows an upload.

-1. In the finder, right-click on an offline file (a file with a green circular icon) and choose Open or Open with.
+1. In the Finder, while you are offline, right-click on an offline file (a file with a green circular icon) and choose Open or Open with.

 The file opens in the default or selected application.